 With over 23 billion devices and 2.5 exabytes of data produced daily, the Internet of Things presents a lucrative opportunity not only for organizations looking to increase operational efficiency but also for cybercriminals.
+Hence, if you are developing an app, it should be via a trusted IoT development service.
 Many studies show that almost half of US companies incorporate IoT solutions into IT infrastructures and have at least one security bridge.

 Introduction To The IoT Security

-The IoT is a technology area that deals with preventing unauthorized access to connected devices and networks.
+The IoT is a technology area that prevents unauthorized access to connected devices and networks.

-You should also note, that not all connected devices are subject to hacker attacks: sensors, relays, and other small gadgets which do not have an IP address.
+You should also note that not all connected devices are subject to hacker attacks: sensors, relays, and other small gadgets without IP addresses.
 And use encrypted communication protocols.

 Determining The Root Causes Of IoT Security Issues